fineanmol/plant-tree/README.md

-🌿 Updated on Wed, 26 Feb 2025 14:49:26 GMT
+🍀 Updated on Wed, 26 Feb 2025 18:50:35 GMT

-> "Before software can be reusable, it first has to be usable."
+> "Perfection is achieved when there is nothing left to take away."